MaZderMind/grav-plugin-urlparamfilter/README.md

 ![URL-Parameter](urlparamfilter.png)

-`urlparamfilter` is a simple [Grav](http://github.com/getgrav/grav) plugin that adds filters for accessing and manipulating URL-Parameters, Query-Strings and URL-Fragemnts in Templates.
+`urlparamfilter` is a simple [Grav](http://github.com/getgrav/grav) plugin that adds filters for accessing and manipulating URL-Parameters, Query-Strings and URL-Fragments in Templates.

 # Installation